 Helium occurs in numerous natural gas fields in the Polish Lowland.
 Its content in the natural gas varies from 0.02% to 0.45%.
-The resources of helium were documented within sixteen fields where its content in the natural gas is varying from 0.22% to 0.42%.
-These gas fields are situated in the Zielona Góra - Rawicz – Odolanów area (a southern part of the Fore-Sudetic Monocline) and related to the Rotliegend, Zechstein Limestone and Main Dolomite formations of the Permian.
+The resources of helium were documented within 18 fields where its content in the natural gas is varying from 0.22% to 0.42%.

 Table 1 shows the current state of development of helium resources.

-In 2018, the recovery of helium from ten fields was equal 0.75 million m3.
-The volume does not include the recovery from the fields in which a helium admixture has not been documented.
-The total pure helium production by Polish Oil and Gas Company (POGC – in Polish PGNiG) – Odolanów Branch, recovered from the exploited natural gas in Poland, amounted to 3 079 107 m3 in 2018.
+In 2022, the recovery of helium from 11 fields was equal 0.68 million m3.
+The given volume does not include the recovery from the fields in which a helium admixture has not been documented.
+The total pure helium production by Polish Oil and Gas Company (POGC – in Polish PGNiG) – Odolanów Branch, recovered from the exploited natural gas in Poland, amounted to 2.88 million m3 in 2022.